sagarbasavaraj/github-repos-web/README.md

 ## Development

-main branch is used for development.
-Ideally we should use feature branch like feature/<jira-ticket> for development and bugfix branch for defect fixing.
+Main branch is used for development.
+Ideally we should use feature branch like feature/<jira-ticket> for development and bugfix branch (bugfix/<jira-ticket>) for defect fixing.

 Code base is structured based on modules (ex. repository-list).
 All related files are grouped together and kept in one folder.
 In this way it is easy to find files and also helps others to understand the code base easily.